fbascheper/tensorflow-js-workshop/docs/instructions.md

 ### Assignment 1.
 Use the web cam to display a preview in the box under the ``PLAY`` button.
 1. Change the style of the ``<div>`` with id = ``controller`` to ``"display:none"``.
+   This will hide the controller at the bottom of the screen until the application has been setup correctly.

 2. Implement the ``setup()`` function in the file ``webcam.js``.
       ````